For the very latest advice about library services and resources please check the news items available from the Library homepage.

 Your feedback on our systems and services is always very welcome.
 Contact us at email@example.com

-Please refer to our Getting a Library Card information page for new staff and students to understand what is required to issue new library cards at this time.
+Please refer to our Getting a Library Card information page for new staff and students to understand what is required to issue new staff and student library cards at this time.

 Please note: Library cards are not required for access to online library resources or for anyone not currently based on the campus in Bath.